-At power-up, the module will start a LoRaWAN[®] join sequence.
+At power-up, the module will start a LoRaWAN join sequence.
+If a LoRaWAN network is in radio range and has the key of this radio unit, the radio unit will join this network.
 If joining fails, the radio unit will do 5 retries with 1 minute interval between.
 If none of them succeeds, the radio unit will retry every 24 hours, indefinitely.